Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Results

 To complement the statistical analysis, we also quantified how closely the estimated best parameters matched the parameters obtained from system identification.
-For this purpose, the normalized distances among the parameters determined via system identification and the best predicted parameters of the individual and aggregate GP models were computed.
+For this purpose, the normalized distances between the parameters determined via system identification and the best-predicted parameters of the individual and aggregate GP models were computed.
 The error between the best estimate of the aggregate GP model and normalized values of the system identification parameters resulted in $4\%$~NRMSE, while the error between best predicted estimates of individually trained GP models and the normalized parameters due to system identification has an IQR between $13\%$ and $41\%$ with a median of $24\%$.

 Finally, Figure~\ref{fig:Aggregate_Progress} presents the effect of the number of trials during the experiment on the convergence of the aggregate GP model.
-Figure~\ref{fig:Aggregate_Progress}(a) presents the mean and variance of the aggregate GP models if the individual models were trained up to 5, 15, and 25 trials.
-The locations of the estimated best parameter sets with the highest perceived realism scores at the corresponding trials are depicted with green circles, where the slices are taken at $\alpha$ levels of the corresponding optimal parameter set.
+Figure~\ref{fig:Aggregate_Progress}(a) presents the mean of the aggregate GP models if the individual models were trained up to 5, 15, and 25 trials.
+The locations of the estimated best parameter sets with the highest perceived realism scores in the corresponding trials are depicted as green circles, with slices taken at the $\alpha$ levels of the corresponding optimal parameter set.
 Figure~\ref{fig:Aggregate_Progress}(b) shows the prediction error between the optimal parameter sets estimated according to the aggregate GP models trained up to a given trial versus the optimal parameter sets estimated according to the final aggregate GP model.